taura/parallel-distributed-programming-code/21mnist/README.md

 $ exe/mnist_cuda_base             # (6) same as (5)
 ```

-* `nvc++` and `g++` versions behave the same as `clang++` version

-* Note that baseline code is neither vectorized nor parallelized.
-In particular, it uses only a single CUDA thread on GPU (!)
+* Note that baseline code is neither vectorized nor parallelized
+* In particular, it uses only a single CUDA thread on GPU (!)

 Algorithm choice (`-a`)
 --------------------------

 * The `-a` option described above is an option that chooses an algorithm from available repertories.
 In the given code, only baseline algorithms for GPU and CPU are implemented.
-You will add your implementation as another available choice here.
+* You can (and should) add your implementation as another available choice here.

 Controlled experiments
 --------------------------

-* After you did a bit of work, you want to make sure you got it done right.
+* After you roll your version, you want to make sure you got it done right.
 Especially, you may be afraid that you broke a function.
-To make sure the network is still functioning, you might want to do a small and controlled experiment.
+To make sure the network is still functioning, you will want to start with a small and controlled experiment.

 * You probably want to start with something like this.